 The alkali metals, found in group 1 of the periodic table, are highly reactive metals with one electron in their outer shell.
 They have similar properties, such as being shiny and good conductors of electricity.
 Group 1 metals typically have lower melting and boiling points than other metals.

-Trends in the metals as you go down the group:
+These are the trends of the group 1 metals as you move down the group:

 Group 1 metals react with water to produce hydrogen gas and a metal hydroxide.
-With the general equation being:
+The general equation for this is:

-An example of this is the reaction of lithium with water to form lithium hydroxide and hydrogen:
+For example, lithium reacts with water to form lithium hydroxide and hydrogen:

-Group 1 metals also react with halogens to produce a salt in the general equation:
+Group 1 metals react with halogens to produce a salt and the general equation for this is:

-Group 1 metals react with oxygen to form oxides in the general equation:
+Group 1 metals react with oxygen to form oxides and the general equation for this is:

 An example of this is the reaction between sodium and oxygen to form sodium oxide:

-The table below shows the property of the first five halogens at room temperature.
+The elements in group 7 of the periodic table are called halogens.
+They are all non-metals and have similar properties.
+The table below shows the properties of the first five halogens at room temperature.

-The trends of these halogens going down the group:
+These are the trends of the halogens as you go down the group:

-As fluorine is lower than chlorine on the periodic table, it is more reactive, which means fluorine displaces chlorine.
+As fluorine is higher than chlorine on the periodic table, it is more reactive.
+This means that fluorine displaces chlorine.
 Another example is:

-Chlorine + Sodium bromide ⮕ Sodium bromide + Chlorine
+Chlorine + Sodium bromide → Sodium chloride + Bromine

-As chlorine is more reactive than bromine, chlorine replaces bromine.
+As chlorine is more reactive than bromine, it replaces bromine.